AlexMasina/Unsupervised-Learning-Project/README.md

 * [Team Members](#team_members)

 ## Project Overview <a class="anchor" id="project-description"></a>
-This project builds a recommender system for anime titles using collaborative filtering and content-based filtering techniques.
-The goal is to predict user ratings for anime titles they have not yet seen based on historical preferences.
+This project builds a recommender system for anime titles using collaborative  and content-based filtering techniques.
+Based on historical preferences, the goal is to predict user ratings for anime titles they have not seen.

 ## Dataset <a class="anchor" id="dataset"></a>
 The dataset is sourced from an Open source Kaggle dataset (https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database) and consists of: